Summer Phyllo Tart

 If you are lucky enough to snag a corner of this thing, you are in for a treat.
 Honestly, I could eat phyllo with nothing on it.
 I just love the crunchy, flaky texture, but a bunch of fresh veggies doesn’t hurt either.

-This dish took me under twenty minutes to toss together and I was taking photos and stuff!
+This Asparagus Phyllo Tart took me under twenty minutes to toss together and I was taking photos and stuff!